|

 AGGI:

-Variant of English Aggie, a nickname for two different
+Variant spelling of English Aggie, meaning

 -